 Digging post holes is obviously a major part of this operation.
 But, digging around an existing fence can be difficult and frustrating!

 As strange as it sounds, I find a wrecking bar to be the best tool for this operation.
 (I’ll explain why in the article below.)

 Once posts are standing, you’ll need to reattach the horizontal “rail” to them securely.
 I use a combination of gun-driven nails and long screws to do this.
 But, you can carry out the whole operation with screws alone using a drill/driver combo.

 And, just make sure you’re driving 3-1/2″ exterior-grade screws for proper fastening.
 These extra-long, ceramic-coated screws provide full attachment and long-term weather protection.

-Repairing a badly sagging fence requires a triage approach.
-And the first thing you have to do is make sure it doesn’t get worse while you’re working on it!
+Repairing badly leaning fences requires a triage approach.
+The first thing you have to do is make sure it doesn’t get worse while you’re working on it!

 This is really a simple process.
 Just drive the heel of the 2×4 into the ground about 5′ away from the fence.
-Then, push the fence upright with your shoulder (or have a friend do it) and tilt the free end of the 2×4 against it.
+Then, push the fence upright with your shoulder and tilt the free end of the 2×4 against it.

 Step #2: Reattach Rails To Firm Posts